Robotics

 Proprietary system managing limp, deformable fabric with industrial repeatability.

-AI continuously optimizes robot motion per garment type — adapting in real time.
+AI continuously optimises robot motion per garment type — adapting in real time.

 Digital sequencing ensuring consistent quality, throughput, and production targets.